shyanyong/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `addressbook.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest `BayMeds.jar` from [here](https://github.com/se-edu/addressbook-level3/releases). [coming soon]

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for BayMeds.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar BayMeds.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   A GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type commands in the command box and press Enter to execute it. <br> e.g. typing the command **`help`** and pressing Enter will open the help window.<br>

    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `list` : Lists all prescriptions.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add --medication "Doxazosin" --frequency "daily"` : Adds a prescription `Aspirin` to the list of medications.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete "Aspirin"` : Deletes the `Aspirin` prescription from the current list of medications.

-   * `clear` : Deletes all contacts.

-   * `exit` : Exits the app.

 1. Refer to the [Features](#features) below for details of each command.